-The All.Can initiative is made possible with financial support from Bristol-Myers Squibb (lead sponsor), Amgen and MSD (co-sponsors).
+The All.Can initiative is made possible with financial support from Bristol-Myers Squibb (main sponsor), Amgen, MSD and Johnson & Johnson (sponsors).

-Secretariat for the group is provided by the Health Policy Partnership, an independent consultancy who is paid for this role.
+Secretariat for the group is provided by The Health Policy Partnership Ltd, an independent consultancy which is paid for this role.

 None of the content of All.Can discussions or activities is specific or biased to any specific treatment or therapy.